Rhaqim/buckt/README.md

 ### Using with Other Routers

-The Buckt package can be integrated with other routers, such as Fiber, Echo, or Chi.
+The Buckt package can be integrated with other routers, such as Fiber, Echo, Chi or Go's HTTP package .
 You can use the GetHandler method to get the handler and mount it under a specific route.

 ```go
 import (